WrestleMania VI: Aftermath

 WrestleMania VI would prove to be André the Giant's last televised match in the USA in the WWF as real-life health problems with acromegaly were continuing to take their toll.
-Andre returned to the WWF late in 1990 for several non-wrestling appearances that continued into 1991, but Andre's health continued to decline, and he died on January 27, 1993.
+André returned to the WWF late in 1990 for several non-wrestling appearances that continued into 1991, but André's health continued to decline, and he died on January 27, 1993.

 Demolition began a slow heel turn during the spring of 1990, adding a third member Crush to the team.
-This was due to Bill Eadie (who competed as Ax) desiring to take a lesser active role in wrestling, and Crush and Smash would soon become the primary defenders of the belt.
+This was due to Bill Eadie (who competed as Ax) desiring to take a lesser active role in wrestling, and Crush and Smash would soon become the primary defenders of the belts.

 WrestleMania VI marked Jesse Ventura's last stint as a color commentator at a WWF pay-per-view event.
 He continued his role as an on-air color commentator for WWF Superstars of Wrestling through August 1990, at which time he left the company.

 At the 1998 edition of their annual Halloween Havoc pay-per-view event, rival promotion World Championship Wrestling (WCW) pitted Hogan against Warrior once again.
 Hogan won with outside assistance, giving each man one victory apiece.
 The contest has gained a reputation as one of the worst bouts in history, being vilified by critics, then-WCW president Eric Bischoff, and former company announcer Gene Okerlund.
 Bischoff has disputed the rumor that he hired Warrior merely to allow Hogan to avenge his WrestleMania VI loss.